On the negativity of the top Lyapunov exponent for stochastic differential equations driven by fractional Brownian motion: Lyapunov exponents

 \end{lemma} \proof From Proposition~\ref{YTDS}, we have

 This, together with Lemma~\ref{LANAMSWQ} implies the claim.

 \begin{remark} In~\cite{LPS23} the following SDE depending on a parameter $\lambda\in\R^d$ was considered

 In particular, \cite[Theorem~1.5]{LPS23} establishes a uniform bound for the stationary density of $(\Pi_{\mathbb{R}^d})_{\star} \mu^{\lambda}$ as $\lambda$ ranges over a compact set.
-This framework is closely related to the SDE \eqref{aasass1}, where we analyze the dependence of the density of $(\Pi_{\mathbb{R}^d})_{\star} \tilde{\mu}^{\sigma}$ on the parameter $\sigma$.~In our case, both drift and diffusion coefficients exhibit this parametric dependence.~Consequently, the results of~\cite{LPS23} cannot be directly applied to our setting. \end{remark}
+This framework is closely related to the SDE \eqref{aasass1}, where we analyze the dependence of the density of $(\Pi_{\mathbb{R}^d})_{\star} \tilde{\mu}^{\sigma}$ on the parameter $\sigma$.~In our case, both drift and diffusion coefficients exhibit this parametric dependence.~This parameter is crucial for our aims, since it's choice will ensure the negativity of the top Lyapunov exponent, as seen below.
+Therefore we revisit the results \cite{LPS23} keeping track of this parameter. \end{remark}